 The work of the new conductor was highly acclaimed from the outset through numerous praiseworthy reviews, due to the outstanding performance of both ensembles in Passau, the opera chorus at the theatre and the university orchestra.
 From the beginning of her employment, the opera chorus has presented itself as a homogenous, flexible and powerful sounding ensemble in opera, musical and operetta.
-The first impressive performance of the choir under the new director was in the opera "Aida" by G. Verdi.
-Likewise, the voluminous sound body (80 participants) of the Passau University Orchestra has been developed into a functioning, sovereign and ambitious unity that sets high targets with demanding programs.
-After Eleni Papakyriakou stood in at short notice for the conductor in March 2016, playing Mahler´s 1st Symphony, she took up some rehearsals and finally the chief conductor´s post.
-In always sold-out concerts, the orchestra performed great symphonic works, like, among others, the 1st and the 4th Symphonies by P. I. Tchaikovsky, the symphonic poem "Scheherazade" by N. Rimsky-Korsakov, the "Nullte" Symphony by A. Bruckner and the "Symphonie Fantastique" by H. Berlioz.
-Renowned soloists played in the instrumental concerts, like, among others, Fil Liotis (1st Piano Concerto by F. Liszt) and Hanna Asieieva (Violin Concerto by J. Sibelius).
+Likewise, the voluminous sound body of the Passau University Orchestra has been developed into a functioning, sovereign and ambitious unity that sets high targets with demanding programs.
+After Eleni Papakyriakou stood in at short notice for the conductor in March 2016, playing Mahler 1st Symphony, she took up some rehearsals and finally the chief conductor´s post.
+In always sold-out concerts, the orchestra performed great symphonic works, like, among others, P. I. Tchaikovsky 1st and 4th symphonies, N. Rimsky-Korsakov "Scheherazade", A. Bruckner "Nullte" symphony and H. Berlioz "Symphonie Fantastique".
+Renowned soloists played in the instrumental concerts, like, among others, Fil Liotis (F. Liszt 1st Piano Concerto) and Hanna Asieieva (J. Sibelius Violin Concerto).
 In July 2018 a world premiere took place.

 Eleni Papakyriakou began the orchestral studies in 2007 in Greece with Myron Michailidis (GMD Theatre Erfurt) and Karolos Trikolidis (former chief conductor of the Thessaloniki State Symphony Orchestra).
 In 2010 she continued her studies at the University of Music and Performing Arts in Vienna with the eminent professors Uroš Lajovic and Johannes Wildner, successors of the teaching tradition of Hans Swarowsky.
 In 2012/13 she took active part in regular courses with the famous conductors Bertrand de Billy and Fabio Luisi.
 As part of her Diploma Examination (June 2015), Eleni Papakyriakou debuted with the Vienna Chamber Orchestra in the Great Broadcasting Hall of the Austrian Broadcasting Corporation.
 She wrote her own article in the program booklet about some historical, interpretative and insightful aspects of the "Unfinished" Symphony by F. Schubert.